brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 #environments:
 #  test:
 #    count: 2               # Number of tasks to run for the "test" environment.
-secrets:                      # Pass secrets from AWS Systems Manager (SSM) Parameter Store.
-  DEMO_PARAMETER: DEMO_PARAMETER  # The key is the name of the environment variable, the value is the name of the SSM parameter.
 ```

 Copilot utilizes Cloudformation templates to provision infrastructure behind the scenes.
 The above template is generated when `copilot init` is run - but in the case of this tutorial as long as you use the same service name and values, the process will use the file in the repository.

 The main values here specify: